-In the context of information technology, privilege is the authority or right given to an account or process to perform certain things within a device or network.
-It permits the user or application to override or bypass certain security measures, including permissions to shut down systems, load devices drivers, access files, configure networks, provision and configure accounts, and many more.
+In the context of information technology, privileged is the authority or right given to an account or process to perform certain things within a device or network.
+It permits the user or application to privileged override or bypass certain security measures, including permissions to shut down systems, load devices drivers, privileged access management files, configure networks, provision and configure accounts, and many more.

-The role of privilege is something that cannot be overstated.
-It allows users, applications, and other system processes to access certain resources and complete various tasks.
+The role of privileged is something that cannot be overstated.
+It allows users, applications, and other system processes to privileged access management of certain resources and complete various tasks.
 However, it should be noted that this could also be misused or abused by insiders or external attackers, if left unguarded.

 Privileges for user accounts and processes are firmly established into operating systems, file systems, applications, hypervisors, databases, and cloud management platforms among others.
 Certain authorized personnel, such as network administrators, are the ones responsible for delegating them.